Affiliate links on Android Authority may earn us a commission. Learn more.

-The Beats Solo Pro mean business.
-These are the company’s debut noise-cancelling on-ear headphones, but you’d never guess that from their great ANC performance and tasteful design.
-Let’s dig in and see if the on-ear head pain is worth these otherwise great on-ear headphones.
+The Beats Solo Pro means business.
+This is the company’s debut pair of noise-cancelling on-ear headphones, but you’d never guess that from its great ANC performance and tasteful design.
+Let’s dig in and see if the head pain is worth these otherwise great on-ear headphones.

 The headband’s vice-grip does serve a purpose, as it’s a major reason the noise-cancelling performance is so impressive.
 Suppose the Solo Pro had a loose fit to them.
 They would be more comfortable but they’d also let in ambient noise.
 Consequently, your music quality would be at the mercy of auditory masking, which is when loud noises make it difficult to perceive quieter ones.

 As far as build quality is concerned, these are surprisingly sturdy.
 I’m typically apprehensive about using Beats headphones sans-case, but not with the Solo Pro.
 The headphones depart from the budget plastic used in the Solo3 Wireless.
 Instead, the company went with a matte finish available in six colorways: light blue, dark blue, red, black, gray, and ivory.
 Regardless of your color selection, you’re afforded a zippered carrying case and Lightning cable.
 Beats omitted a 3.5mm input, so wired listening is a no-go for those of use whose phones retain the vanishing headphone jack.

 Does the Beats Solo Pro have good noise-cancelling?

 Beats smashed it out of the park with these noise-cancelling headphones.
 Going into the Beats Solo Pro review, I was skeptical of the ANC effectiveness.
 However, SoundGuys’ objective testing yields promising results.
 The headset uses real-time audio calibration to adjust the noise-cancelling intensity, and it works.
 If you want even more effective noise-cancelling on-ears, look into the AKG N60NC.